r0cketdyne/piscine-go/README.md

 # piscine-go

-"gitea is the ultimate source of truth" - anon
+"github is the ultimate source of truth" - anon